borkoloco/heat-app/readme.md

-## HEAT APP - Howdy English Assessment Task
+## HEAT APP - Henry English Assessment Task

 Initial English Assestment task for candidates using AI to create questionnaire and correct the answers provided by the candidate.